-Members must submit timesheets semi-monthly through the America Learns website.
-Timesheets must be received in the NCAT office by 11:00 MTN Time on the deadline date.
+Members will log service hours twice a month.
+Timesheets must be submitted by 11:00 MTN Time on the deadline date.
 Timesheets must be signed electronically by both the member and approving supervisor.

 Training hours for monthly professional development sessions and out-of-town conferences, as well as national days of service sponsored by NCAT or host site organizations, must be included on the timesheet.
 AmeriCorps program staff will review and check each timesheet and will confirm the hours recorded for professional development/training sessions.
 In addition, summaries of each member's accrued hours will be sent to both the member and the site supervisor.
 Hours on the timesheets must be designated as direct service, member development or fundraising.
-Members must also describe the activities performed on their timesheets.